 There can be many different ways that residents of nursing homes or elderly care facilities can suffer abuse and neglect.

-Unfortunately, many residents are intimidated and/or embarrassed at becoming a victim and as such do not speak up for help and in many cases continue to suffer from abuse and mishandling from those workers who are supposed to assist and care for them.
+Unfortunately, many residents are intimidated and/or embarrassed by becoming a nursing home abuse victim.
+As such, they do not speak up for help and in many cases continue to suffer from abuse and mishandling from those workers who are supposed to assist and care for them.

-Listed below are some common signs of abuse that you can identify:
+Listed below are some common signs of nursing home abuse that you can identify:

 - Development of bedsores (pressure sores)